-Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 43% and 33% of such expenses in fiscal years 2023 and 2022, respectively).
+Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 45% and 43% of such expenses in fiscal years 2024 and 2023, respectively).
 Ryanair engages in fuel price hedging transactions from time to time.
-Fuel hedging is achieved via fuel forward contracts and fuel call options.
-In a fuel forward transaction Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty provides Ryanair with the right, but not the obligation, to purchase a fixed price for a given quantity of jet fuel in exchange for the market price at a given date in the future.
+Fuel hedging is achieved via fuel forward swap contracts and fuel call options.
+In a fuel forward swap transaction Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty provides Ryanair with the right, but not the obligation, to purchase a fixed price for a given quantity of jet fuel in exchange for the market price at a given date in the future.

-Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 12 to 18 months of anticipated jet fuel requirements.
+Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward swap contracts covering periods of up to 12 to 18 months of anticipated jet fuel requirements.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-Changes in fuel costs and availability affect the Company's results" for additional information on recent trends in fuel costs and the Company's related hedging activities, as well as certain associated risks.
 See also "Item 5.
-Operating and Financial Review and Prospects-Fiscal year 2023 compared with fiscal year 2022-Fuel and oil."
-For the fiscal year 2023, Ryanair had entered into jet fuel forward and fuel call options covering approximately 81% of fuel requirements (2022: 72%).
-As of June 30, 2023, the Company had entered into jet fuel forward hedging and fuel call option contracts covering approximately 83% of its estimated requirements for the fiscal year 2024 and approximately 25% of its estimated requirements for the fiscal year 2025 at prices equivalent to approximately U.S.\$893 and approximately U.S.\$744 per metric ton respectively.
-The Company has designated the fuel forward and call option contracts as hedging instruments in a hedge relationship.
+Operating and Financial Review and Prospects-Fiscal year 2024 compared with fiscal year 2023-Fuel and oil."
+For the fiscal year 2024, Ryanair had entered into jet fuel forward swap contracts and fuel call options covering approximately 84% of fuel requirements (2023: 81%).
+As of March 31, 2024, the Company had entered into jet fuel forward swap contracts covering approximately 70% of its estimated requirements for the fiscal year 2025 at prices equivalent to approximately U.S.\$795 per metric ton.
+The Company has designated the fuel forward swap contracts as hedging instruments in a hedge relationship.
 The Company believes these hedges to be effective for hedge accounting purposes.

 While these hedging strategies can cushion the impact on Ryanair of fuel price increases in the short term, in the medium to longer-term, such strategies cannot be expected to eliminate the impact on the Company of an increase in the market price of jet fuel.
-The unrealized gains or losses on outstanding forward and option agreements at March 31, 2023 and 2022, based on their fair values, amounted to a €344m loss and €1,044m gain (gross of tax), respectively.
-Based on Ryanair's fuel consumption for fiscal year 2023, a change of US\$1.00 in the average annual price per metric ton of jet fuel (before the impact of derivatives) would have caused a change of approximately €4.5m in Ryanair's fuel costs.
+The unrealized gains or losses on outstanding forward swap contracts and option agreements at March 31, 2024 and 2023, based on their fair values, amounted to a €190m gain and €344m loss (gross of tax), respectively.
+Based on Ryanair's fuel consumption for fiscal year 2024, a change of U.S.\$1.00 in the average annual price per metric ton of jet fuel (before the impact of derivatives) would have caused a change of approximately €4.8m in Ryanair's fuel costs.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-Changes in fuel costs and availability affect the company's results."